 Katie’s pump priming grant allowed her to take time out from the project on which she was employed at the time to focus on a new research direction investigating eclipse phase HIV infection dynamics.
-The award funded preliminary data acquisition, international collaborator visits and dedicated writing time over a period of 1.5 months.
+The award funded 1.5 months of dedicate time for preliminary data acquisition and analysis, as well as international collaborator visits.
 Katie went on to submit a series of mid-career fellowship applications and was awarded a prestigious ERC Starting Grant in July 2017.

 Kazuyo Machiyama – Pump priming grant holder (2016)

 The pump priming grant enabled Kazuyo to conduct an examination of sexual behaviours among young people in Japan, in collaboration with Nagasaki University.
 The award, which was undertaken part-time over a period of 10 months, funded a research visit to Japan and a complementary training programme.
 The award contributed to strengthening the strategic institutional partnership between LSHTM and Nagasaki University, and Kazuyo’s collaborators were awarded a subsequent grant to continue this work.